SandboxPublishingHouse/the-gospel-of-the-mirror/chapter-1.md

 ---
 layout: default
-title: Chapter One
+title: Pillar I
 nav_order: 4
 ---

 # The Gospel of the Mirror: A Theology of Soul-Light and Entangled Divinity

-## Chapter One: Wave Function and the Word
+## Pillar I: Wave Function and the Word

 <i>How Logos Collapses the Infinite</i>